 Care & Maintenance After Teeth Whitening

-When you are finished with the process, your teeth will be whiter!
-We advise patients to continue with some touch-ups within the first few weeks (3 to 4 times per week) to help “set” your new whiteness.
-We also encourage you to stay away from items that can stain your teeth during these first few weeks, such as coffee, tea, chocolate, and smoking.
+When you’re finished with your treatment, your teeth will be shining!
+We advise patients to continue with some touch-ups within the first few weeks (3 to 4 times per week).
+It will help “set” your new whiteness.
+We also encourage you to stay away from items that can stain your teeth during these first few weeks.
+This means things such as: such as coffee, tea, chocolate, and smoking.

-Brush and floss as normal.
-Whitening is not permanent, so touch-ups are required.
+In addition, we suggest are that you brush and floss as normal, as whitening is not permanent, so touch-ups are required.
 These are usually accomplished by you at home.
 Depending upon the system used initially, the frequency of your touch-ups will vary.
 The KOR Whitening System requires the least amount of touch-ups.

 Anywhere from a few weeks to years.
 It depends greatly upon the foods and drinks you ingest, as well as habits such as smoking.
 Also, the system utilized to whiten your teeth will be a major factor.
 The KOR Whitening system will have the longest results and definitely provides the most patient satisfaction.